 3.3.2 Domestic Abuse

 'Domestic abuse is persistent and widespread.
 It is the most common factor in situations where children are at risk of serious harm in this country.
 It can have a detrimental and long-lasting impact on a child's health, development, ability to learn and well-being.
 There are 6.5 million adults estimated to have directly experienced domestic abuse from the age of 16.
 If estimates included experience of domestic abuse in childhood, this number would be considerably higher.
 Women are more likely to be abused, to report abuse and to be killed by their partners.
 If we were to pick a random group of 16 mothers, there is likely to be one who experienced domestic abuse last year.
 For single mothers, it is much higher: one in four will have experienced domestic abuse.
 For fathers, it is one man out of 24….
 The prevalence of domestic abuse means that there are many children who are also affected.
 We don't know exactly how many children this is, because the official source of self-reported data (the Office for National Statistics' Crime Survey) only gathers information about the experiences of adults.
 Domestic abuse has been estimated to affect around one in five children in some studies.
 However, the experience of children in relation to domestic abuse may go unrecorded unless they come to the attention of formal agencies, such as those in health, children's social care, the police or schools'.
-The Sheffield Domestic and Sexual Abuse Needs Assessment estimates that around 12,000 children and young people a year in Sheffield are living with an adult experiencing domestic abuse.

 It should be noted that that while women are most likely to be the victims of incidents of domestic abuse within heterosexual relationships, other possibilities also exist.
 Professionals should be aware of such possibilities and be careful not to make assumptions.
 The Domestic Abuse definition includes abuse by family members as well as between partners or ex-partners and applies to people of all genders and sexualities.
 It also includes Forced Marriage, so called 'Honour' Based Abuse and Female Genital Mutilation.